 Continuing with the notation of \cite{Sandu_2019_MRI-GARK}, capitalized versions of \cref{eq:gamma_polys} denote matrices of coefficients.
 If $\overline{\Gamma}$ is lower triangular, \cref{eq:MRI-GARK-decoupled} is explicit, and otherwise, it is implicit.

-For general $f\F$ one cannot expect to find a closed-form solution to the modified fast ODE \cref{eq:MRI-GARK-decoupled-internal_ode}; however by time-stepping it with an ``infinitesimally'' small timestep, one can determine $v_i(H)$ exactly.
-For purposes of computational practicality, the infinitesimally small timestep is loosened to a timestep small enough that fast solution errors are negligible.
-Multirate infinitesimal methods enjoy great flexibility in that \textit{any} consistent time integration method can be used to solve the modified fast ODE provided sufficiently many steps are taken.
-This offers the freedom to choose implicit or explicit methods, as well as methods of any order. \Cref{eq:MRI-GARK-decoupled} is multirate in the sense that there are $s\S$ evaluations of $f\S$ over a timestep $H$, while \cref{eq:MRI-GARK-decoupled-internal_ode} is generally integrated with a much smaller timestep and requires many more evaluations of $f\F$.
+For general $\fun\F$, one cannot expect to find a closed-form solution to the modified fast ODE \cref{eq:MRI-GARK-decoupled-internal_ode}; however, one can determine $v_i(H)$ by time-stepping with ``infinitesimally'' small timesteps.
+For the sake of simplifying the analysis, we assume this integration is exact, but computationally, it is not possible to take infinitely many steps.
+In practice, \cref{eq:MRI-GARK-decoupled-internal_ode} is integrated to an accuracy that is negligible compared to the other source of error: treating $f\S$ with a discrete Runge--Kutta method.
+This is analogous to assuming integrations within a Strang splitting are exact, but using sufficiently accurate approximations in practice.
+Multirate infinitesimal methods enjoy great flexibility in that \textit{any} consistent time integration method can be used to solve the modified fast ODEs.
+This offers the freedom to choose implicit or explicit methods, as well as methods of any order. \Cref{eq:MRI-GARK-decoupled} is multirate in the sense that there are $s\S$ evaluations of $\fun\S$ over a timestep $H$, while \cref{eq:MRI-GARK-decoupled-internal_ode} is generally integrated with a smaller timestep and requires many more evaluations of $\fun\F$.